Industrial 3D Printing for Production Parts

 Protolabs will work with customers to develop a quality plan to support a higher level of control while processing their DMLS parts.
 This can include processing per industry or customer specifications, providing documentation and test specimens if needed.
 These test specimens can be built and sent to a lab for validation well in advance of product launch, or built alongside the actual parts during the production build for testing afterwards.
 The choice is yours.

 Just because the metal is suitable for end-use parts doesn’t mean DMLS is the right process to build them, however.
 DMLS uses a high-power laser to melt and fuse metal particles one paper-thin layer at a time.
 Because of the extreme heat involved, warp and curl must be controlled using scaffold-like support structures, which have to be removed after the build process.
 This additional time and effort makes DMLS most cost-effective for complex metal parts that can’t be built with another process, like machining, or where substantial opportunities for assembly simplification exist, such as GE’s fuel nozzle, which reduced the part count of the original assembly from 20 separate pieces to a single, DMLS-printed part.

 DMLS might be the top contender in the low-volume, end-use part contest, but SLS comes in a close second.
 From a technology perspective, it is quite similar to DMLS.
 Both use a laser to fuse layers of material in a powder bed.
 Plastic is less energy-intensive to melt than is metal, so support structures are not required with SLS.
 This makes it easier to use the entire volume of the build chamber, thus simplifying part setup and post-processing, and therefore reducing costs.
-SLS is limited to plastics from the nylon family, although glass and fiber-filled materials are also available.
+SLS is limited to plastics from the nylon family, although glass and fibre-filled materials are also available.
 Unlike DMLS, SLS is offered in only one resolution in a layer thickness of 0.004 inches.
-Check protolabs.com/en-gb for more information.

 Other SLS Considerations